NoMod-Programming/PearsonEbookDownloader/README.md

 This will take a few minutes, downloading each individual page of the PDF (thanks, Pearson, for using *individual* pdf files for each page a thousand page book!) to a temporary directory, then merging them into a final PDF.

 The output pdf will be saved into the current directory as `out.pdf`

+Also...
+Please don't use this for piracy.
+I paid for my online textbook, as should you, but I paid for a working textbook, not something that takes a minute to load each page of.
+While I can't stop you, please only use this utility if you have paid for the textbook.